Lattice homomorphisms between weak orders: Refinement relations among Cambrian fans

 This claim follows immediately from a description of the ideal $\fr$ in terms of the \newword{Serre relations}.
 Recall that for $x$ in a Lie algebra $\fg$, the linear map $\ad_x:\fg\to\fg$ is $y\mapsto[x,y]$.
 In \cite[Theorem~9.11]{Kac}, it is proved that the ideal $\fr_+$ is generated by $\set{(\ad_{e_i})^{1-a_{ij}}(e_j):i\neq j}$ and that $\fr_+$ is generated by $\set{(\ad_{f_i})^{1-a_{ij}}(f_j):i\neq j}$. \end{proof}

 Although we have proved Proposition~\ref{dom subroot} in full generality, we pause to record the following proof due to Hugh Thomas (personal communication, 2018) in the case where $A$ is symmetric.

-\begin{proof}[Quiver-theoretic proof of Proposition~\ref{dom subroot} for $A$ symmetric] Suppose $Q$ is a quiver $Q$ without loops (i.e.\ $1$-cycles) with $n$ vertices, suppose $v\in\integers^n$, and fix an algebraically closed field.
+\begin{proof}[Quiver-theoretic proof of Proposition~\ref{dom subroot} (for $A$ symmetric)] Suppose that $Q$ is a quiver with $n$ vertices, having no loops (i.e.\ $1$-cycles), suppose $v\in\integers^n$, and fix an algebraically closed field.
 We associate a symmetric Cartan matrix $A$ to $Q$ by ignoring the direction of edges and taking $a_{ij}$ to be the total number of edges connecting vertex $i$ to vertex $j$.

 Kac \cite[Theorem~3]{Kac1980} (generalizing Gabriel's Theorem) proved that $v$ is the dimension vector of an indecomposable representation of $Q$ if and only if $v$ is the simple-root coordinate of a positive root in the root system $\Phi(A)$.